What is AI?

 On the bonus exercise, see the Wikipedia page mentioned above.

 Now it's time for this week's highlight: implementing a real AI application.
 It will require some effort, and programming can often be slow and frustrating, but stay focused, don't hesitate to ask for help, and you'll be ok.
-Next week, we'll continue working on the same application, so your hard work now will make your life easier next week.
+Later in this part, we'll continue working on the same application using A* search, so your hard work now will make that follow-up easier.

 The task is to read Helsinki tram network -- outdated, we're afraid so it's not going to be super useful -- data from a file that we give.
 Implement a program that takes as input the starting point A and the destination B, and finds the route from A to B with the fewest stops between them.
 It is quite straightforward to show that such a route can be found by BFS.